Darren Ford: Milwaukee Brewers (2005–2008)

-San Francisco Giants (2010–2011)
+San Francisco Giants (2008–2011)

+On July 20, 2008, he was traded to the San Francisco Giants alongside minor leaguer Steve Hammond in exchange for Ray Durham.

-Ford finished the 2008 season with the Class A-Advanced San Jose Giants.
-He hit a combined .227 with two home runs, 34 RBIs, and 62 stolen bases between Brevard County and San Jose that season.
+Ford finished the 2008 season with the High–A San Jose Giants.
+He hit a combined .227 with two home runs, 34 RBI, and 62 stolen bases between Brevard County and San Jose that season.
 Although he had only played 91 games with Brevard County, Ford's 48 stolen bases in the Florida State League were topped only by Quintin Berry's 51.
-Remaining with San Jose in 2009, Ford batted .300 with nine home runs and 50 RBIs.
+Remaining with San Jose in 2009, Ford batted .300 with nine home runs and 50 RBI.
 His 35 stolen bases ranked fourth in the California League, behind Tyson Gillies's 44, Trayvon Robinson's 43, and Elián Herrera's 42.
 San Jose won the California League championship, defeating the High Desert Mavericks three games to none in the finals.
-Ford was added to the Giants 40 man roster after the 2009 season to protect him from the Rule 5 Draft.
+On November 20, 2009, the Giants added Ford to their 40-man roster to protect him from the Rule 5 Draft.

-Ford played 113 games during the 2010 season for the Double-A Richmond Flying Squirrels, hitting .251 with five home runs and 40 RBIs.
+Ford played 113 games during the 2010 season for the Double–A Richmond Flying Squirrels, hitting .251 with five home runs and 40 RBI.
 His 37 stolen bases were second in the Eastern League to Darin Mastroianni's 46.
 On September 1, 2010, when Major League Baseball (MLB) rosters expanded, Ford was promoted to the major leagues for the first time.
 The Giants were battling the San Diego Padres for the National League (NL) West title, and they hoped Ford's speed could help them in the remainder of the season.
 A delayed flight caused him to miss his connection, and he did not join the Giants until the second inning of that day's game against the Colorado Rockies.
 Inserted as a pinch runner in the bottom of the eighth inning with the score tied at one, he advanced to second base on a bunt-and-run play, reached third base on a wild pitch that landed only a few feet away from catcher Miguel Olivo, and scored what would be the game-winning run when Olivo overthrew third base on the play.
 "I'll say this, the kid didn't hesitate.
 He can fly.
 That's a great call-up.
 He comes up and helps us win the game.
 He showed no fear up there," said Giants manager Bruce Bochy.
 He played seven games for the Giants in 2010, serving as a pinch runner in all except for a game against the Brewers on September 19, when he played the final two innings as a defensive replacement in center field.
 Though not on the Giants' playoff roster, Ford was in their dugout throughout the 2010 postseason, in case a player had to be removed from the roster due to injury.
 The Giants won the World Series for the first time since 1954.